 He brings to the role extensive experience at senior executive level in public, private and not-for-profit sectors.
-He is also an experienced board director and fellow and graduate of the Australian Institute of Company Directors.
+He is an experienced board director and was an interim Director of TAFESA in 2018 and is a member of the Federal Government’s Small Business Advisory Group (2019).
+He is also a fellow and graduate of the Australian Institute of Company Directors.

 He completed a Masters of Business Administration at the Adelaide University Graduate School of Business in 2004.

 John was the Chief Executive Officer of the Motor Trade Association of South Australia for over eight years between 2005 and 2014 where he played the lead role in assisting members in the areas of advocacy at state and federal levels, industrial relations, industry information, and environmental education.
 He was responsible for the MTA’s Registered Training Organisation and Group Training Scheme which employed more than 550 apprentices and trainees.

 He has held a number of board positions including:

 - Founding Director of Auto Skills Australia – the automotive industry’s national training body; and

 - Councillor on the National Motor Vehicle Theft Reduction Council.

 - Interim TAFESA Director April 2018 – December 2018

 Before joining the MTA, he was the General Manager – International Business at Business SA and held a number of executive positions with, Insurance Australia Group.